Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

     $keyC$valueC$
     %keyD%valueD%

-The colloquial delimiter is `:` and the only rule is that the chosen delimiter cannot exist within the entry data.
+The colloquial delimiter is `:` and the only rule is that the chosen delimiter cannot exist within the entry's data.

 Whitespace within a comment or entry's data is considered untouchable, but all other whitespace is entirely optional and ignored by interpreters.
 This means you can store things "compactly":